hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 biocLite('ggplot2')
 ```

 Finally, R packages can also be installed from source.
 This is useful when you do not have an internet connection (and have the source files locally), since the other two methods are retrieving the source files from remote sites.
-For this class, we can install ggplot2 from source, because we have provided for you a compressed file containing all the required infromation to build and install the package into your environment.
+For this class, we can install ggplot2 from source, because we have provided for you a compressed file containing all the required information to build and install the package into your environment.
 First locate the file `ggplot2_1.0.1.tar.gz` in your directory.
 To install it, we use the same `install.packages` function but we have additional *arguments* that need to be *changed from defaults*:

 	install.packages('ggplot2_1.0.1.tar.gz', type="source", repos=NULL)